Haivision/srt/docs/APISocketOptions.md

 - The latency value (as described in [`SRTO_RCVLATENCY`](#SRTO_RCVLATENCY)) provided by the sender side as a minimum value for the receiver.

-- Reading the value of the option before on a non-connected socket reports the configured value.
+- Reading the value of the option on an unconnected socket reports the configured value.
 Reading the value on a connected socket reports the effective receiver buffering latency of the peer.

 - **The `SRTO_PEERLATENCY` option in versions prior to 1.3.0 is only available as**